node-opcua/node-opcua-pki/readme.md

 #### prerequisite:

-This modules requires OpenSSL or LibreSSL to be installed.
+This module requires OpenSSL or LibreSSL to be installed.

 On Windows, a version of OpenSSL is automatically downloaded and installed at run time, if not present.
-You will need a internet connection open.
+You will need an internet connection open.

 You need to install it on Linux, (or in your docker image), or on MacOS